WFU-HPC/deac-docs/source/beginner-quickstart_02_using.rst

 Head Node Usage
 ===============

--  Users are not allowed to run production jobs on the cluster head nodes.
+* Users are not allowed to run production jobs on the cluster head nodes.

-   -  Exception: certain visualization and interactive programs can be run on the head nodes but not to exceed one instance of this program class per head node.
+   * Exception: certain visualization and interactive programs can be run on the head nodes but not to exceed one instance of this program class per head node.

--  Users are allowed to run test jobs on the cluster head nodes IF:
+* Users are allowed to run test jobs on the cluster head nodes IF:

-:#They consume less than 5 processors total, AND
+   * They consume less than 5 processors total, AND

-:#They consume less than 50GB of memory, AND
+   * They consume less than 50GB of memory, AND

-:#They run for less than two hours.
+   * They run for less than two hours.

-::*Exception: If test jobs need to run beyond these limits limit to ensure functionality, then the HPC team should be contacted.
-A singular instance may be allowed to run on one head node if the processes "`priority is lowered <http://linux.die.net/man/1/nice>`__ on the head node to reduce impact to cluster users.
+* Exception: If test jobs need to run beyond these limits limit to ensure functionality, then the HPC team should be contacted.
+A singular instance may be allowed to run on one head node if the processes `priority is lowered <http://linux.die.net/man/1/nice>`__ on the head node to reduce impact to cluster users.

 Global Exceptions